 How you manage your finances directly impacts your mindset (and vice versa), which in turn, shapes your market performance.

 Part of the reason why I didn’t know how to handle my finances was that I wasn’t taught how to do it.
 I wasn’t taught its importance, so I lived my life like 99% of the people out there – I had no sense of priority, I wasted money on depreciating assets and useless stuff, and I was essentially living from paycheck to paycheck.
+I wasn’t familiar with the option of looking for payday loans in Indiana, for example, that could have been the answer to dealing with my finances earlier on.
+So if people are not sure on how to manage their finances, a lot of people may struggle for longer than needed.
 But once you sit back and actually look at your financial situation properly, you start realizing how important it is to manage.
 Of course, doing this earlier on is best, but it is never too late to make a change.
 Even if it means checking out this article here about how to manage credit cards, at least that’s a start in sorting out your personal finance.

 And when I began trading full-time, for so long I thought that trading for a living entailed milking the market for profits every month, so that I could take my crazy spending habits to the next level.